-The Committee can make a written request to Council to undertake upgrades or improvements.
-Such requests are to be forwarded to Council in January each year for consideration in the budget process.
+The Committee can make a written request to Council's Infrastructure Assets Team to undertake upgrades or improvements.
+Such requests are to be forwarded to Council in November each year for consideration in the budget process.
 Approved projects may commence in July of that year.